fernanhid/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

-Python lists, sets, and tuples are ways to sequence objects.<br>
+>Python lists, sets, and tuples are ways to sequence objects.
-What makes a set different is: <br>
+>What makes a set different is:
-1. It doesn't contain any duplicate objects
+>1.
+It doesn't contain any duplicate objects
-2. It is unordered
+>2.
+It is unordered
-3. It can only contain immutable objects, therefore it's hashable
+>3.
+It can only contain immutable objects, therefore it's hashable
+>

-Because a set is hashable, selecting an object in a set is faster than a list.
+>Because a set is hashable, selecting an object in a set is faster than a list.

 ---